Suyash-Rajput/Whatsapp-Chatbot/README.md

 # Create WhatApp Chatbot💬 using Google Gemini and Flask
+## Backend is Deployed at this URL :-  https://chatbot-izuy.onrender.com/whatsapp
 ## We have used:
 - Ngrok and Flask as a server.
 - Twilio as whatsapp agent.